News for Spring 2017

 The JS faculty has been working very hard to keep Jewish Studies constantly developing.

-We have just entered our second year of offering BOTH a Jewish Studies minor and a major.
+We are well into our second year of offering BOTH a Jewish Studies minor and a major.
 See our websites on the two programs: the JS Minor and the JS Major.

-We are also planning special activities this year; check out our calendar page for more details.
+And we are planning other special activities this Spring; check out our calendar page for more details.

 We're getting better all the time!